grey-fish/grey-fish.github.io/Natas/Level15.md

 Here is what was done.
 1. Firstly, check if user `natas16` exist, it does, and we want its password.
-2. Below is a log from my local linux lab to make use of `ascii` and `substring` function to smuggle password.
+2. Below is a log from my local linux lab to make use of `ascii` and `substring` function to smuggle password.<br/>
 ```sql
 # Testing query in Lab
 # Our Sample table